quay/claircore/docs/reference/matcher.md

 # Matcher
-A Matcher interface performs the heavy lifting of matching container contents to affecting vulnerabilities.
+A Matcher performs the heavy lifting of matching manifest contents to relevant vulnerabilities.
 These implementations provide the smarts for understanding if a particular artifact in a layer is vulnerable to a particular advisory in the database.

 ```go
 package driver